 To talk to a local USDA Home loan specialist for advice here

 Seats called “transfer seats” are designed to give safe access to a bathtub, for those with mobility and stability problems.

-One half of the seat is outside of the bathtub and the other half is over the water in the bathtub.
+One half of the seat is outside the bathtub, and the other half is over the water in the bathtub.

-Your loved one would sit on the seat outside of the tub, and raising their legs slide the seat over until it is above the water in the bathtub.
+Your loved one would sit on the seat outside the tub, and raising their legs, slide the seat over until it is above the water in the bathtub.

 Your loved one could then either lower themselves into the water, or remain on the seat just above the water to wash.

 There is far less risk with a transfer seat than there is stepping in and out of a bathtub.

 If your loved one just needs a little more stability, you can add grab bars on the wall and the bathtub, and also a ceiling to floor pole with a grab handle.

 Alternatives we use at home –

 My mom uses a walker sometimes instead of a grab bar to help her get in and out of the shower, as it can be re-positioned in so many ways.